blockchain-etl/ethereum-etl-postgres/README.md

 you may need to create more indexes or partition the tables.

-Cloud SQL instance will cost you between $200 and $500 per month depending on whether you use HDD or SSD and machine type.
+Cloud SQL instance will cost you between $200 and $500 per month depending on whether you use HDD or SSD and on the machine type.